Estimated reading time: 65 minutes

 It is advisable to have regular maintenance done annually.
 Have a professional check-up once a year.

-It is important to know the risks associated with fire and carbon monoxide poisoning and follow all relevant safety protocols.
+Knowing the risks associated with fire and carbon monoxide poisoning is important and following all relevant safety protocols is important.

 When to Maintain, Repair, or Replace a Part for a Heating System?